 “I do a lot of work in the realm of sexuality, including issues of sexual harm, and sex therapy with individuals and couples.”

 [Stranger awkwardly shifts conversation to another topic.]

 I know it seems weird to many people to be a sex therapist.
 Of course, most people would acknowledge that there’s a need for sex therapists in the world.
 (Especially when they run into their own sexual problems, as the vast majority of us will at some time in our lives.)
 But what kind of a person actually chooses that as a profession? – At least, that’s what I remember thinking as a little kid when I stumbled upon an interview with Dr. Ruth Westheimer on TV one day: Who the heck is this weird lady?
-Now I’m grown up, and here I am.
+Now I’m grown up, and here I am: a sex therapist.

 Call it weird, I don’t care.
 I love sex therapy.

 More precisely, I love therapy that engages sexuality.
 Because I love sexuality.
 I find it to be endlessly fascinating.
 There is no aspect of life that is as rich and multi-layered as sexuality.
 Sexuality has to do with our deepest experiences of what it is to be a self, full of vitality and vibrancy, as well as our deepest experiences of connection with others.
 In fact, there is no aspect of life that isn’t touched by sexuality.

 And, though sexuality is everywhere, it’s also mysterious.
 It’s notoriously difficult to pin it down to a clear definition (as modern cultural debates clearly exhibit).
 It’s definitely a thing… but what is it?
 I’m not going to try to provide an answer right now; but if I were, it would probably be better to answer in poetry than in prose.